 - Questions about the requirements of your program to inform the features you need

-- Key features to look for in mobile data collection tools you may not have considered
+- Key features to look for in a mobile data collection app you may not have considered

 Frontline workers review data they used to collect with paper forms on their new mobile app.

 Why Mobile Instead of Paper?

 We used to run paper-based monitoring and evaluation systems, which were inefficient and painful to manage.
 [Mobile data collection] made our lives easier.

 – Prachi Patel, Manager of Technology for Development, CMS India

 While paper might be the standard for collecting data at many organizations, there are significant issues associated with a paper-based data collection methods.
 The most prominent challenges include: